 - Creation of a home altar and daily practice of morning prayer and evening lection;

-- Regular and thorough practice of the AODA solitary Grove ritual, Sphere of Protection ritual, and Communion Ceremony;
+- Regular and thorough practice, twice a month minimum, of the AODA solitary Grove ritual and Sphere of Protection ritual;

-- and an ongoing process of mentoring and discernment, to assist the future priest or priestess in developing a personal vocation and priestly practice.
+- Ongoing process of mentoring and discernment, to assist the future Priest in developing a personal vocation and practice;

 Requirements for Bishops